stanfordnmbl/osim-rl/README.md

 ## Installation

 Requires OpenSim 4.0 - https://github.com/opensim-org/opensim-core .
-You can either install it from source or use my builds https://github.com/kidzik/opensim-core/releases/tag/v4.0-1kidzik
+You can either install it from source or use my builds https://github.com/kidzik/opensim-core/releases/tag/v4.0-1kidzik (since there are no official builds available.

 For Debian/Ubuntu 64bit architecture run: